How We Grew a Shopify Store on Nothing But 4chan and Reddit’s Creepiest Forums

 Most people think about marketing a Shopify store in terms of Facebook ads, Google SEO, or influencer deals.
 But what if I said that some of the most engaged, untapped audiences lurk in the internet’s oddest corners—such as 4chan’s /b/ board or Reddit’s most niche forums?

 We at 7thGrowth enjoy testing out-of-the-box marketing tactics.
 And here, we aided a small Shopify shop in increasing sales using the pandemonium of 4chan and Reddit’s strangest communities.
-Here’s how we managed to do it—without forking out a single advertisement cost.
+Here’s how we managed to do it—without forking out a single advertisement cost of Shopify growth using 4chan and Reddit.

 Why 4chan and Reddit?